Why Are Some Samoyeds Fluffier Than Others?

 • Grooming: Being a double-coated breed means shedding!
 This is exactly why you need a regular brushing routine to maintain your Samoyed’s coat.

 • Dry weather: Dry weather can take a toll on your Samoyed’s skin and hair, and the coat will suffer as a result.
-Dry weather can make a Sammy’s fur not so fluffy as dry air can affect their skin and fur coat.
+Dry weather can make Sammy’s fur not so fluffy as dry air can affect their skin and fur coat.

 • Health issues: Undiagnosed health issues can cause a Samoyed’s fur coat to be less than fluffy.
 Some health issues can start with symptoms that show on your Samoyed’s skin and coat.
 These problems can lead to their coat seeming not quite fluffy.